Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Uniform Lyapunov exponents and Lyapunov dimension for cocycles in Hilbert spaces

-In \cite{KawanPogromsky2021}, C.~Kawan, A.S.~Matveev and A.Yu.~Pogromsky, developing geometric ideas of J.~Bochi \cite{Bochi2018}, established validity of \eqref{EQ: AveragedFSVViaMetricsProblem} for finite-dimensional invertible cocycles (both with discrete and continuous time) over a compact base $\mathcal{Q}$ (see the key Lemma 26 and Proposition 27 therein).
-Moreover, the corresponding approximating metrics (smooth and uniformly equivalent to a standard metric) can be chosen the same for all $d$.
-In particular, this result strengthens Theorem \ref{TH: VariationalDescriptionUniformLyapunovExponents} by showing that one can vary over metrics $\mathfrak{m}$ on $\mathbb{H}^{\wedge m}$ over $\mathcal{Q}$ which are associated with a metric $\mathfrak{n}$ in $\mathbb{H}$ over $\mathcal{Q}$.
-Note also that approximating metrics in \cite{KawanPogromsky2021} are defined as (unweighted) barycenters (in the space of metrics) over consecutive pullbacks of a given metric under the action of cocycle mappings (this requires the invertibility).
-This construction, being a time-averaging of spatial structures, is a counterpart to Lyapunov metrics which are constructed via time-averaging of individual trajectories.
-We also note that metrics of such kind provide a modern view onto entropy theory of dynamical systems and, in fact, this view was proposed by C.~Shannon, but remained unnoticed for a long time (see A.M.~Vershik, G.A.~Veprev and P.B.~Zatitskii \cite{VershikVeprevZatitskii2023}).
-So, it is reasonable to call such metrics Shannon-like.
+In \cite{KawanPogromsky2021}, Kawan, Matveev, and Pogromsky, building on the geometric ideas of Bochi \cite{Bochi2018}, established the validity of \eqref{EQ: AveragedFSVViaMetricsProblem} for finite-dimensional invertible cocycles (both with discrete and continuous\footnote{For continuous time, the question relates to whether the estimate \eqref{EQ: OmegaEstimateViaMaxOfBetas} can be made arbitrarily close to $\ln \omega_{d}(\Xi)$ by varying $\mathfrak{n}$.} time) over a compact base $\mathcal{Q}$.
+Moreover, the corresponding approximating metrics --- smooth and equivalent to the standard metric --- can be chosen for all $d$ simultaneously.
+In particular, this result strengthens Theorem \ref{TH: VariationalDescriptionUniformLyapunovExponents} by demonstrating that one can vary over metrics $\mathfrak{m}$ on $\mathbb{H}^{\wedge m}$ over $\mathcal{Q}$ that are associated with metrics $\mathfrak{n}$ on $\mathbb{H}$ over $\mathcal{Q}$.

+Note also that the approximating metrics in \cite{KawanPogromsky2021} are defined as (unweighted) barycenters (in the space of metrics) taken over consecutive pullbacks of a given metric under the action of cocycle mappings, which requires invertibility.
+This construction, representing a time-averaging of spatial structures, is a counterpart to Lyapunov metrics, which are constructed via time-averaging along individual trajectories.
+We also note that metrics of this kind provide a modern perspective on the entropy theory of dynamical systems; in fact, this perspective was originally proposed by Shannon but remained unnoticed for a long time (see the survey of Vershik, Veprev, and Zatitskii \cite{VershikVeprevZatitskii2023}).
+Therefore, it is reasonable to call such metrics \textit{Shannon-like}.